Import accounts, leads, or other data

 You’ll use the Import Data wizard to import the file.

 Browse to the folder where you saved the file that contains the import file.
-Select the file, and then choose Open.
-Then, choose Next.
+Select the file, and then select Open.
+Then, select Next.

 You can import only one file at a time.
 To bring in more files, run the wizard again later, or add all your import files to a single .zip file.